jbmowgli/PixelsRoll20ChromeExtension/docs/USER_GUIDE.md

 # Pixels Roll20 Chrome Extension - User Guide

 Welcome to the comprehensive user guide for the Pixels Roll20 Chrome Extension!
-This extension brings the magic of Pixels dice to your Roll20 gaming sessions.
+This extension integrates Pixels dice with Roll20 through Bluetooth connectivity, enabling physical dice rolls to appear automatically in your Roll20 sessions with customizable modifiers.

 ## Table of Contents